Philadelphia couple recovers stolen wedding album with help from SEPTA

 "I thought it was a phishing scam at first.
 They said we have a report of a lost item at a station that I've never been to before," said Gavin Ellis.

 It came from the Frankford Transportation Center.
 Specifically, Ashley Lee, a customer service agent for the last 11 years.
 An unmarked box was found onboard a train and dumped into the lost and found.
-Inside, was a book of precious memories.
+Inside the box was a book of precious memories.

 "They were so beautiful, truly a wedding one would dream of.
-Beautiful picture as a background, Britney's gown was gorgeous, Gavin was like her knight in shining armor, you could see the joy in their eyes it was really amazing," said Ashley Lee.
+Britney's gown was gorgeous, Gavin was like her knight in shining armor, you could see the joy in their eyes.
+It was really amazing," said Lee.

 Their first names were the only distinguishing feature.
-Then, after hours of searching pictures, "we found a photo of the party favors and the groom had his full name!" said Lee.
+But Lee said, after hours of searching pictures, "We found a photo of the party favors and the groom had his full name!"

 "Our seating cards were all metro passes.
-The one for Gavin, because he's from Philadelphia, was a SEPTA Key Card," said Brittany.
+The one for Gavin, because he's from Philadelphia, was a SEPTA Key," said Brittany.
 "So it's funny that SEPTA found it."

 The couple was reunited with their album that same day.